A multi-language toolkit for the semi-automated checking of research outputs: THE SACRO TOOLKIT

-For tabular data (e.g., cross tabulation and pivot tables), we prohibit the reporting of the maximum or minimum value in any cell that represents a sub-group of one or more contributors.
-Moreover, we suppress, and report the reason, the value of the aggregation statistic (mean, median, variance, etc.) for any cell deemed to be \textit{sensitive}.
-ACRO currently supports the three most common tests for sensitivity: ensuring the number of contributors is above a frequency threshold, and testing for dominance via $p\%$ and $NK$ rules.
-ACRO builds a series of suppression masks, which indicate which cells are to be suppressed for each check.
-A summary outcome table indicating which suppression rule was applied to each cell is presented to the researcher, along with the result of the query.
-For regressions, e.g., linear, probit and logit regression, the tests verify the number of degrees of freedom exceeds a threshold.
-The checking of graphical plots has not been implemented as this stage since this is a complex problem with many different methods for producing visualisations, even focusing only on Pandas.
+For tabular data (e.g., cross tabulation and pivot tables), the ACRO tool prohibits the reporting of the maximum or minimum value in any cell that represents a sub-group of one or more contributors.
+Moreover, ACRO reports the reason why the value of an aggregation statistic (mean, median, variance, etc.) for any cell is deemed to be \textit{sensitive}.

+The current version of ACRO supports the three most common tests for sensitivity: ensuring the number of contributors is above a frequency threshold, and testing for dominance via $p\%$ and $NK$ rules.
+Sensitive cells may optionally be suppressed.
+Currently, primary suppression with adjustment of marginal totals is performed.
+This is flagged for the output checkers' attention to assess the potential risk of differencing.
+In addition, any outputs found to include negative or missing values are automatically flagged for human review since the results of SDC are not well defined in these circumstances.

+For tables, ACRO builds a series of masks that indicate which cells fail the sensitivity tests for each check.
+For reach check there are two stages; first a version of the requested table is built using a custom aggregation function (or `count' for cell thresholds).
+The resulting tables are then binarised via comparison with a parameter that represents the data-owners' \textit{appetite} for that risk.
+A summary outcome table indicating which rule was applied to each cell is presented to the researcher, along with the result of the query.
+If suppression is enabled, the offending cells are censored.

+For regressions such as linear, probit, and logit, the tests verify that the number of residual degrees of freedom exceeds a threshold.
+There is currently limited support for graphical plots, however ACRO supports the SDC of histograms using the same rules as for frequencies since these fall under the same statbarn category; if a histogram is found to be disclosive and suppression is enabled, the plot is hidden from the researcher.
+Additionally, survival plots such as Kaplan-Meier may be protected using a rounding mitigation strategy.

 As noted above, all of these tests and checks are configurable according to the TRE's risk appetite.
-The data custodian, e.g., TRE staff member, specifies the parameter values used for the output checks in a YAML\footnote{\url{https://yaml.org}} configuration file, which is loaded upon ACRO initialisation.
+The data custodian, e.g., TRE staff member, specifies the parameter values used for the output checks in a YAML configuration file, which is loaded upon ACRO initialisation.
 The default ACRO parameters are shown in Table~\ref{table:params}.
-Future releases will offer the option to over-ride these on a dataset, or even attribute level.
+Future releases will offer the option to configure parameters on a dataset or attribute level, in addition to the current session-based method.